BoredShinigami/MediProgramming-TeamProject/frictionfree/README.txt

 FrictionFree

+Hosted at http://cs270.uk.tempcloudsite.com but may trigger some firewalls.

 Created by Mariusz Skoczen, Lorraine Fogarty and Jamie Raleigh.

 Music "colors of winter" by lost-radio, used under Creative Commons License